devRael1/LolyTools/README.md

 ## `🧾 Todo List`
 - [ ] Make dodge (champ select) detection for logs system
+- [ ] Add system to save all settings (all Keybinds, Colors, chat options...) of the Game

 ## `📝 License`
 Copyright © 2024 devRael<br>